 Other literary evidence suggests that each Mongol soldier probably had five to six mounts available to him (with some numbers even stretching beyond thirteen).
 Such incredible numbers were further bolstered by the innate level of stamina and hardiness showcased by the Mongol horses, with one medieval writer noting how a single horse could cover 600 miles in just nine days.
-Suffice it to say, the range could be significantly increased if the horses were cycled by a single rider, thus partly explaining the enhanced mobility of the Mongols, at least in a comparative scale.
+Suffice it to say, the range could be significantly increased if the horses were cycled by a single rider, thus partly explaining the enhanced mobility of the Mongols, at least on a comparative scale.

 Loss of Grazing Ground?

 Now the most common hypothesis for such a hasty retreat on the part of the Mongols is usually attributed to the sudden death of Ögedei Khan, the Supreme Khan of the Mongols, who possibly met his demise after binge drinking at a hunting trip.
-However, recent research (headed by Nicola Di Cosmo, a historian at Princeton University) has shed some new light into this odd affair.
+However, recent research (headed by Nicola Di Cosmo, a historian at Princeton University) has shed some new light on this odd affair.
 And according to the study, the anticlimactic Mongol retreat was probably fueled by the abrupt weather effects on the local ecosystem, rather than some impractical ideal instigated by a distant leader’s death.

 Historically in the very same year, the Mongols hastily retreated back, without incurring any major loss on the European battlefields – thus signifying a mystery related to their logistical scope.
 But as the researchers have deduced (with the aid of data gathered from tree rings), the particularly nasty winter rather helped in bringing about a wet spring in Hungary.
 This might have resulted in the grasslands of Hungary turning into marshes, which would have made them ineffective as grazing grounds for the very high number of Mongol ponies and horses.

-The Mongol Empire and Its Fracture –
+Conclusion: The Mongol Empire and Its Fracture –

-At its greatest extent, the Mongol Empire encompassed around 24 million square kilometers (9.3 million sq miles) – an area almost thrice the size of United States, thus creating the largest contiguous empire ever known to mankind.
-But even more remarkably, the vastness of their realm comprised an assortment of nations and ethnicities, ranging from Korea, China, parts of South-East Asia to Central Asia, Khorasan, Persia, Iraq, Georgia, Russia and even parcels of eastern Europe.
+At its greatest extent, the Mongol Empire encompassed around 24 million square kilometers (9.3 million sq miles) – an area almost thrice the size of the United States, thus creating the largest contiguous empire ever known to mankind.
+But even more remarkably, the vastness of their realm comprised an assortment of nations and ethnicities, ranging from Korea, China, parts of South-East Asia to Central Asia, Khorasan, Persia, Iraq, Georgia, Russia, and even parcels of eastern Europe.

 And finally, after the death of Kublai Khan (who was formally accepted as the fifth Khagan or Great Khan of the Mongols) in 1294 AD, the empire fractured into fourth major blocs – the Golden Horde (based in Eurasia), the Chagatai Khanate (based in Central Asia), the Ilkhanate (based in Persia), and the Yuan Dynasty (based in China); each with its own cultural ecosystem (as a result of decades of native influence).